 If you’re new to conversion tracking, it can feel a little intimidating.
 There’s code to install, tags to manage, and goals to optimize for.
 This guide to conversion tracking in Google Ads will help.

-Below, we’ll explain how to set up conversion tracking for your account, look at which conversions you can monitor, and how to troubleshoot any issues — all with the expert guidance and advice from our HawkSEM team.
+Below, we’ll explain how to set up conversion tracking for your account, look at which conversions you can monitor, and how to troubleshoot any issues — all with expert guidance and advice from our HawkSEM team.

 What is conversion tracking in Google Ads?